Bounces occur when an email can't be delivered to an email address. When an email bounces, Mailchimp classifies it as either a soft or a hard bounce.

-In this article, you'll learn about types of bounces, guidelines for bounce limits, and how to handle them.
+In this article, you'll learn about the types of bounces, guidelines for bounce limits, and how to handle them.

-Types of Bounces
+Types of bounces

 Hard bounces happen when an email can't be delivered.
 This can be caused by an invalid email address or an unexpected error during sending.

-Internet service providers (ISPs) have limits for bounces, unsubscribes, and abuse complaints, and MailChimp is required to enforce these limits.
+Internet service providers (ISPs) have limits for bounces, unsubscribes, and abuse complaints, and Mailchimp is required to enforce these limits.
 If these rates are too high, it could prompt a warning or suspension on your account.

 Bounce rate limits vary between ISPs and email providers, and they change throughout the year based on incoming email volume.
 Because these limits are variable, and to avoid giving too much information to spammers, ISPs do not publicly release their limits.

-How to Avoid Bounces
+How to avoid bounces